microsoft/msquic/docs/TSG.md

 Software UDP Receive Offload (URO) is an importance performance feature.
 To check if URO is working correctly, you can follow this [guide](https://github.com/microsoft/msquic/blob/main/docs/Diagnostics.md#trace-collection) and use `Full.Verbose` profile to collect TCPIP traces.
 In the converted text file, if you see this event, URO is working.
 The below event indicates UDP layer saw a UDP packet coalesced from 5 UDP packets each with 1000 byte payload.
 ```
-[6]0000.0000::2022/03/23-20:27:14.275850900 [Microsoft-Windows-TCPIP]UDP: endpoint 0xFFFFA4033FC652C0: URO SCU received.
+[Microsoft-Windows-TCPIP]UDP: endpoint 0xFFFFA4033FC652C0: URO SCU received.
 SegCount = 5, SegSize = 1000, DataLength = 5000.
 ```
 If you are not seeing the above event at all, there are several things that can break URO functionality.

+#### Global URO Knob

-- URO can be administratively turned off system-wise from a netsh knob.
+URO can be administratively turned off system-wise from a netsh knob.
 Check by running `netsh int udp show global`.
 If `Receive Offload State` is displayed as `disabled`, then URO has been administratively disabled.

+#### Incompatible Miniport or Medium

-- Take a look at the IP interface rundown traces.
+Take a look at the IP interface rundown traces.
 Software RSC/URO applicable must be `TRUE` for URO to work.
 If it is `FALSE`, it means the underlying miniport driver is using NDIS 5 or the interface medium is not compatible (e.g. KDNic).
 ```
-[2]0E64.0E3C::2022/03/22-17:42:50.604598400 [Microsoft-Windows-TCPIP]Framing: interface rundown: Interface = 8, Luid = 0x6008000000000, Address family = 2(IPV4), Compartment = 1, Isolation mode = 0(None), Isolation ID = 0, DL address = 0x00155D563406, Interface type = 6, Physical medium type = 19(NdisPhysicalMediumOther), SW RSC/URO applicable = 0(FALSE), SW RSC enabled = 0(FALSE), Alias = Ethernet (Kernel Debugger).
+[Microsoft-Windows-TCPIP]Framing: interface rundown: Interface = 8, Luid = 0x6008000000000, Address family = 2(IPV4), Compartment = 1, Isolation mode = 0(None), Isolation ID = 0, DL address = 0x00155D563406, Interface type = 6, Physical medium type = 19(NdisPhysicalMediumOther), SW RSC/URO applicable = 0(FALSE), SW RSC enabled = 0(FALSE), Alias = Ethernet (Kernel Debugger).
 ```

+#### Incompatible Software Component

-- We also have a rundown trace for URO global disabled mask.
+We also have a rundown trace for URO global disabled mask.
 The mask must be zero for URO to work.

-It's common that the mask is 2, which means some incompatible WFP callouts have disabled URO.
-If you are seeing the mask being 2 on a freshly installed machine, try disabling real-time protection from defender settings.
+- It's common that the mask is `2` (`0b000010`), which means some incompatible WFP callouts have disabled URO.
+If you see this on a freshly installed machine, try disabling real-time protection from Microsoft Defender settings.

+- It's also possible the mask is `48` (`0b110000`), which means some incompatible IPSNPI clients have disabled URO.
+These (winnat or FSE) can automatically get enabled when WSL or Hyper-V are enabled on a machine.
 ```
-[2]0E64.0E3C::2022/03/22-17:42:50.604752100 [Microsoft-Windows-TCPIP]TCP software RSC global disabled mask = 0, UDP software URO global disabled mask = 0.
+[Microsoft-Windows-TCPIP]TCP software RSC global disabled mask = 0, UDP software URO global disabled mask = 0.
 ```

+#### Incompatible Hardware Feature (PTP Timestamps)

-- UDP packets by design will not be coalesced if they carry different PTP timestamps.
+Another reason that UDP packets by design will not be coalesced if they carry different PTP timestamps.
 PTP timestamp is a feature for accurately synchronizing time supported by some NICs and it should be off by default.
 You can turn off PTP timestamps in NIC properties.

 ![](images/ptp-timestamp-config.png)